mattbimpson/plugins-with-mef/README.md

 ### What is this repository for? ###

-Quick demonstration of;
+Quick demonstration of:
-- Exporting types
+* Exporting types
-- Exporting methods
+* Exporting methods
-- Exporting with metadata
+* Exporting with metadata

 ######################